memari-majid/RAG-with-LangChain/README.md

 ![rag_detail_v2](https://github.com/langchain-ai/rag-from-scratch/assets/122662504/54a2d76c-b07e-49e7-b4ce-fc45667360a1)

-Retrieval-Augmented Generation (RAG) has emerged as a popular and powerful mechanism to expand an LLM's knowledge base.
-This technique uses documents retrieved from an external or local data source to ground the LLM's generation via in-context learning, providing relevant and up-to-date information.
+Retrieval-Augmented Generation (RAG) has become a powerful technique for expanding the knowledge base of a Language Learning Model (LLM).
+This approach uses documents retrieved from local or external sources to provide grounded, relevant, and up-to-date information, which enhances the LLM's generation through in-context learning.

-In this repository, we demonstrate how to build a fully **local RAG system** from scratch using **Ollama**.
-This setup allows for **privacy-focused** and high-performance retrieval and generation without relying on external cloud services.
+This repository demonstrates how to build a fully **local RAG system** from scratch using **Ollama**.
+The emphasis here is on ensuring **privacy** and **performance**, as the entire process is run locally, without the need for external cloud services.

-## Key Components of the Local RAG Setup:
+## Key Components of the Local RAG Setup

-- **Local Language Model**: Using **Ollama**, we load and run **llama models** **locally**.
-These models provide high-quality language generation without the need for **API** calls or **cloud-based services**.
+- **Local Language Model**: We use **Ollama** to run **llama models** entirely on your local machine.
+This eliminates the need for **API** calls or **cloud-based services**, ensuring privacy while delivering high-quality language generation.

-- **Local Embeddings**: We use **Hugging Face**'s `sentence-transformers` to generate document **embeddings**.
-These embeddings are calculated **locally**, ensuring no data leaves your machine.
+- **Local Embeddings**: Using **Hugging Face**'s `sentence-transformers`, we generate document **embeddings** locally.
+This ensures that no data leaves your machine and all processing stays within your control.

-- **Local Retrieval (FAISS)**: For retrieval, we utilize Facebook AI Similarity Search (**FAISS**), a high-performance **vector** store that enables **fast** and **efficient** similarity searches.
-This ensures that relevant documents are retrieved quickly, supporting the **llama** model in producing grounded responses.
+- **Local Retrieval (FAISS)**: For fast and efficient document retrieval, we utilize **Facebook AI Similarity Search (FAISS)**.
+FAISS is a high-performance vector store that performs similarity searches, ensuring that relevant documents are retrieved quickly to support grounded responses by the **llama** model.

 ## Tutorial: Local RAG with LangChain on Google Colab

-We have prepared a step-by-step tutorial to guide you through the process of building a Local RAG system using LangChain and Ollama on Google Colab.
-This tutorial will help you understand how to set up local language models, embeddings, and FAISS for retrieval-augmented generation.
+We have prepared several Google Colab tutorials to guide you through the process of building a Local RAG system using **LangChain** and **Ollama**.
+These tutorials cover both CPU and GPU setups, allowing you to adapt to the resources available on your local machine.

 ### Click the button below to open the tutorial in Google Colab: